Lightning-AI/pytorch-lightning/docs/source-pytorch/starter/lightning_lite.rst

 on any kind of device while retaining full control over their own loops and optimization logic.

 .. image:: https://pl-public-data.s3.amazonaws.com/docs/static/images/lite/lightning_lite.gif
-    :alt: Animation showing how to convert your PyTorch code to LightningLite.
+    :alt: Animation showing how to convert your PyTorch code to Fabric.
     :width: 500
     :align: center